Understanding your bill

 You’ll need to make a payment for most scheduled services when you check in for your visit.
 Get a cost estimate before your appointment so you know what to expect.

-What you pay at check-in is usually only a partial payment, and may not cover the full charges for the services you receive.
+What you pay at check-in may not cover the full charges for the services you receive.
 You’ll get a bill later for any balance you owe.

 You should expect a bill after your visit if:

-- your payment at check-in didn’t cover the full cost of the services you were scheduled to receive, and/or
+- your payment at check-in didn’t cover the full charges of the services you were scheduled to receive, and/or

 - you received additional services during your visit that weren’t scheduled